WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 ### What are remotes?

-Copies of a project & its history
+Remotes are copies of a project & its history.

-Anywhere, including on external drive or on the same machine as the project

-Often on a different machine to serve as backup or on a network (e.g. internet) to serve as syncing hub for collaborations
+They can be located anywhere, including on external drive or on the same machine as the project, although they are often on a different machine to serve as backup, or on a network (e.g. internet) to serve as a syncing hub for collaborations.

 Popular online Git repository managers & hosting services: